Skip to cookie consent Skip to main content

 Before traveling to Canada, Mexico, or the Caribbean Islands please check with that country to see if a visitor/tourist visa is required for you to be allowed to enter that country.

 All citizens who apply for a visa at a U.S. Consulate in Canada, Mexico, or the Caribbean are not eligible for automatic revalidation.
-Citizens and nationals of Iran, Iraq, Libya, Sudan, North Korea, and Cuba are not eligible for automatic revalidation and should expect significant and burdensome delays when traveling outside of the U.S.
+Citizens and nationals from countries on the U.S. list of State Sponsors of Terror are not eligible for automatic revalidation and should expect significant and burdensome delays when traveling outside of the U.S.

 If you do not already have a valid, unexpired J-1 visa in your passport, you will need to obtain a J-1 visa at the American Consulate/Embassy if you travel outside of the U.S., Canada, Mexico, and the Caribbean Islands (only Canadian citizens do not need visas in their passport).